keenbug/ReSheet/README.md

 powerful as possible.
 I'm currently very pleased with the state in this regard.
 In `src/index.tsx` you can see the hard-coded root "Block", which can be thought of as a cell in Excel or a line/page/database in Notion.

+## Development

+Running Tables locally should be easy.
+Make sure you have a `node` environment and `yarn` (classic/v1) installed.
+Then:

+    $ yarn
+      ... installs depenencies ...

+    $ yarn start
+      ... starts development server (parcel) ...

+and Tables should be up and running on http://localhost:1234/.